Is a Correction Looming Ahead for Alcoa Corporation (AA)

 Deutsche Bank gave a rating of “Buy” to AA, setting the target price at $36 in the report published on March 17th of the current year.

-Volatility was left at 5.44%, however, over the last 30 days, the volatility rate increased by 4.32%, as shares surge +8.27% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +27.19% upper at present.
+Volatility was left at 5.06%, however, over the last 30 days, the volatility rate increased by 3.23%, as shares sank -2.63% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +35.05% upper at present.

-During the last 5 trading sessions, AA rose by +9.77%, which changed the moving average for the period of 200-days by +165.17% in comparison to the 20-day moving average, which settled at $38.73.
-In addition, Alcoa Corporation saw 72.10% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, AA fell by -0.44%, which changed the moving average for the period of 200-days by +163.14% in comparison to the 20-day moving average, which settled at $38.80.
+In addition, Alcoa Corporation saw 68.50% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at AA starting from Kahrs Benjamin D, who sale 28,082 shares at the price of $39.68 back on May 07.
-After this action, Kahrs Benjamin D now owns 28,630 shares of Alcoa Corporation, valued at $1,114,358 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at AA starting from Heeter Jeffrey D., who sale 23,089 shares at the price of $40.53 back on Jun 01.
+After this action, Heeter Jeffrey D. now owns 58,599 shares of Alcoa Corporation, valued at $935,873 using the latest closing price.

-Jones Tammi A, the EVP & CHRO of Alcoa Corporation, sale 4,435 shares at $41.18 during a trade that took place back on May 07, which means that Jones Tammi A is holding 6,750 shares at $182,648 based on the most recent closing price.
+Kahrs Benjamin D, the EVP & Chief Innovation Officer of Alcoa Corporation, sale 28,082 shares at $39.68 during a trade that took place back on May 07, which means that Kahrs Benjamin D is holding 28,630 shares at $1,114,358 based on the most recent closing price.

 Stock Fundamentals for AA